 Ellen comes from plant people; on both sides of the family tree there are farmers and flower people.
 Her family moved frequently but the thread of gardening and eating home-grown food was constant.
 Living in Germany and traveling in Europe, Israel, Ecuador, Columbia, Peru, and Guatemala have given her a broad garden vision and deeply enriched her plant knowledge.
 Traveling and working on a Kibbutz as a young woman opened her to the idea of a career in horticulture, and upon returning she began studying nursery and landscape horticulture in Canada.
-She has been living and gardening on the Seacoast for over 35 years.
+She has been living, designing, growing and gardening on the Seacoast for over 35 years.

 With over 30 years of experience in landscape design and construction in addition to her 22 years working in greenhouse growing, Ellen has a deep understanding of the plants she works with at all stages.
 Her commitment to finding new and interesting plants continues even into her vacation time; every winter she travels to Lake Atitlan in Guatemala to volunteer at a medicinal herb garden and seek out material that can be used in the landscapes back home.
 The lake area is rich with Maya tradition, colorful textiles, fresh food, and good friends.
 And with the new space, Ellen “looks forward to sharing my enthusiasm and inspiration for fine horticulture, good food, medicinal herbs, beekeeping, and healthy living!”